starknet-edu/starknetbook/src/ch04-00-account-abstraction.md

 - Gas Usage: The gas costs are slightly higher, offset by the efficiency of multi-operation transactions.
 - Single Transaction Queueing: Multiple transactions cannot be queued simultaneously, but the design's support for atomic multi-operations compensates for this limitation.

 ## Conclusion

+Account Abstraction is a win for usability in web3 and on Starknet it has been supported from the beginning at the protocol level.
+For a smart contract to be considered an account contract it must at least implement the interface defined by SNIP-6.
+Additional methods might be required for advanced account functionality.

+An account contract can be deployed using another account contract to pay for gas fees or doing a counterfactual deployment for a pristine start.

 To bring it all home, imagine the Ethereum account system as a kind of multifunctional Swiss Army knife, currently under renovation.
 What we’re